-Timer 3 counter is driven by an internal or external clock source.
+The Timer 3 counter is driven by an internal or external clock source.
 Its compare- and compare mode registers must be programmed to generate the carrier frequency via the output toggle flip-flop.
 The output (SO) of the SSI is used to enable or disable the Timer 3 output.
-The SSI should be supplied with the toggle signal of Timer 2 (see combination mode 12).
+The SSI should be supplied with the toggle signal of Timer 2 (see section "Combination Mode 12").